 - 5.15 The above two policies promote both energy conservation, sustainable design and renewable or low carbon energy proposals of a relevant scale.
 Sustainable design requires a coordinated approach to be undertaken in an integrated way to address measures related to individual buildings, site layout and landscaping, and support for off-site measures where these are appropriate; such as links to the public footpath network and supporting public transport through facilities, such as providing bus shelters.
-These are detailed design matters that would support Herefordshire Local Plan Core Strategy SD1. - 5.16 In addition to minimising construction traffic and reducing waste, developers are encouraged to use natural materials and adopt local purchasing, so far as may be possible, to support sustainable work practices; especially where this will achieve low transport miles.
+Biodiversity measures should form part of the design of any building, having particular regard to the need to create new habitat for vulnerable species such as bats.
+New buildings should incorporate bat crevices or lofts and development proposals include appropriate tree planting to create new feeding, nesting and roosting opportunities for bats and birds These are detailed design matters that would support Herefordshire Local Plan Core Strategy SD1. - 5.16 In addition to minimising construction traffic and reducing waste, developers are encouraged to use natural materials and adopt local purchasing, so far as may be possible, to support sustainable work practices; especially where this will achieve low transport miles.
 Such measures along with others identified will contribute towards a low-carbon economy.
 The promotion of renewable or low carbon energy is also important and the community is prepared to support such measures where they are of an appropriate scale, fit sensitively into the landscape and support local resourcing.
+With regard to proposals producing biomass energy, these should reflect the high quality landscape and its scale, and the benefits should not be cancelled out by requiring material to be imported over excessive distances.
+Where the latter would be the case, the development would not be appropriate to the parish due to the need to keep transport movements to a minimum and the conflict with the sustainability principles of the NDP.
+Where permission for such development is granted, a planning condition will be required to ensure that feedstock will be predominantly locally sourced waste material throughout the lifetime of the development